dasmith/IsisWorld/README.md

 ## Starting the simulator

-To run the source code (non-packaged), you first need to have installed the [Panda3D](http://panda3d.com) SDK and have the files locatable from your Python's library path.
+To run the source code (non-packaged), you first need to have installed the [Panda3D](http://panda3d.com) SDK such that its library files are locatable from your Python's loading path.
 Then you can run the simulator:

     python main.py